Phone 02 6656 7000

 If you have any parking related questions or issues, please contact 02 6656 5432 or email MNCLHD-CHHC-CarPark@health.nsw.gov.au .

 Shearwater Lodge is a community project of the Rotary Club of Coffs Harbour.
 Shearwater Lodge provides accommodation for patients and carers who are receiving treatment in the Coffs Harbour area.
-Bookings and enquiries regarding accommodation can be made by phoning 6656 7162 or 6656 7406 after hours.
+For accommodation and booking information click here.

 Other services include